MBA Salary Guide: Starting Salaries & Highest Paying MBA Concentrations (2024-2025)

 The Benefits of MBA Concentrations

 Many experts agree that MBA graduates with a concentration have substantial competitive advantages over those without one during recruitment.
-For example, Raghu Sundaram, the dean of MBA programs at New York University’s Stern School of Business, told the U.S. News and World Report: “Having a specialization will not get you the job, but it certainly will make it a lot easier to get the interview.
+For example, Raghu Sundaram, who served as Dean of NYU Stern from January 1, 2018, through June 30, 2024, and as Vice Dean for MBA Programs and Online Learning from January 1, 2016, to December 31, 2017, told the U.S. News and World Report: “Having a specialization will not get you the job, but it certainly will make it a lot easier to get the interview.
 It opens the door, which is why students are so fond of specializations.”

 Furthermore, some concentrations lead to higher-paying jobs.
 As a result, there is a dramatically wide range of earning potential corresponding to different concentrations.
 MBA aspirants would be wise to familiarize themselves with these earning potentials before selecting target schools.